jmielkeway/ccos4rbpi_volume0/chapter08/waitqueues.md

 #define SET_CURRENT_STATE(v)    WRITE_ONCE(CURRENT->state, v)
 ```

-Whenever a sleeper exits its sleeping loop, it must reset to the state before it was primed, which it can accomplish with a call to the `dequeue_wait` function:
+Whenever a sleeper exits its sleeping loop, it must reset to the running state, which it can accomplish with a call to the `dequeue_wait` function:

 ```C
 void dequeue_wait(struct waitqueue *waitqueue, struct wait *wait)